Test Results

 Repeat test – small fluctuations in test results are common and slightly abnormal results usually return to normal without the need for treatment.
 The GP would like to check your result has returned to normal or remained stable.
 There should be an indication of how long you should wait before rechecking your blood test.

-Patient to pick up script – your test result(s) indicate that you need some medication and there is a prescription ready for you to collect.
+Patient needs to start medication – your test result(s) indicate that you need some medication and there is a prescription issued for you.
 There should be an additional comment explaining what the treatment is for, however if you are unsure please book a telephone consultation with the doctor or nurse.

 Due annual diabetic review – the surgery will contact you to arrange a time for you to come in and discuss your blood results during your annual diabetic review.